 From India, the story is based a woman from a small community (population one million) which engages in the practice of female genital mutilation (FGM).
 Aarefa Jhari (pictured above) from the Darwoodi Bhora minority was subjected to such an operation as a seven year old, without knowing what was happening to her.
 She now speaks about against the practice, and joins with other women from her community to work on how to educate, and show that the practice is a violation, which tampers with women’s bodies and their rights.
 Whilst it is a minority practice in India, the UN estimates that 140 to 200 million women globally are subjected to some form of FGM.

 In Poland, access to legal and safe abortions are tightly restricted.
 Women’s rights organisations estimate that somewhere between 80 to 190 thousand illegal terminations are conducted on women who can afford to pay, each year.
 A conviction for performing such operations carries a three years jail sentence.
 They estimate that only 750 terminations were allowed by the state, in cases of foetal impairment or pregnancies which resulted from rape or incest.
-Despite Alicja Tysiac (pictured) being medically advised that she faced a high risk of becoming blind, through retinal haemorrhage, she was refused a legal termination.
+Despite Alicja Tysiac (pictured) being medically advised that she faced a high risk of becoming blind, through retinal hemorrhage, she was refused a legal termination.
 After Polish courts discontinued her challenge, she took her case to the European Court of Human Rights.
 It ruled that Poland violated Europe’s Convention on Human rights, but the activist with failing eyesight, says she has paid a price for her stance as she is now harassed and under surveillance.